Data Centers in Falun

 Power Analysis

-The power profile in Falun is its strongest selling point for industrial-scale compute.
+The power profile in Falun is its strongest selling point for industrial-scale compute and long-term data residency.

 Power Grid Reliability: The local grid is reliable and supported by redundant high-voltage substations.
 It is engineered to handle the specific demands of large-scale infrastructure without interruption, providing a sturdy foundation for 24/7 operations.